 If you can’t work with a teacher, performance videos on Youtube can be a good resource.
 Watch for players who appear to be using their bodies well and imitate them.
 You develop a keen sense of this after studying Alexander or Feldenkreis for a while.

-When I was injured, I was fortunate enough to get into the studio of Marc Durand, who is probably one of the best teachers on earth for injury-proof piano technique.
-After just a short while studying with him, complemented by my Alexander training, I got to the point where practicing made my arms feel better instead of worse.
+I was fortunate enough to get into the studio of Marc Durand, who is one of the best teachers around for injury-proof piano technique.
+After a short while studying with him, I got to the point where practicing made my arms feel better instead of worse.
 That’s what you want to aim for.

-(Durand has since retired from teaching, but if you’re a pianist looking for guidance, drop by and see me at my studio in Montreal.)
+(Durand has since retired from teaching but if you’re a pianist looking for guidance, I teach in Montreal as well as online.
+Simply drop me a line here.)

-If possible, it’s best to temporarily abandon most or all of your pre-injury repertoire while reforming your technique.
-Any music you’ve been playing for a while will have physical habits built into it that will hinder your capacity to change.
+If possible, it is best to temporarily abandon most or all of your pre-injury repertoire while reforming your technique.
+Any music you’ve been playing for a while will have physical habits built into it that will be difficult to change.

 Assemble your pit crew